shopgate/retail-red-docs/markdown/guides/integrations/webhook/overview.md

 ### Identification Token

 Every incoming request will contain an identification token (key: `shopgate-token`) in the request headers.
-This token can be used to verify, that the request originated from the retail.red webhook API.
+This token can be used to verify, that the request originated from the Shopgate webhook API.
 The Webhook service has a route to [get the webhook token](/docs/retail-red/b3A6MzU2NTUxMTg-get-webhook-token).
 The token is unique for a marchant.

 ### Allow List